 - Paint the walls.
 Neutral colors are always a good choice.

 - Make any necessary repairs.
-Now is also the time to also fix anything that's been on your to-do list for a while.
+Now is also the time to fix anything that's been on your to-do list for a while.
 The last thing a home buyer wants is to have a list of repairs that need their attention right after they move in.

-“The biggest mistake I typically see sellers make when they're preparing to sell their house is dumping their money back into their house that won't bring them a good ROI [return on investment),” Hays says.
+“The biggest mistake I typically see sellers make when they're preparing to sell their house is dumping their money back into their house that won't bring them a good ROI (return on investment),” Hays says.

 A 2012 Texas A&M survey found that curb appeal can up sales prices by 17%!
 Since the exterior is the first thing potential buyers will see, take some time to make it shine.